Equipment Equipment — Do I Need a Pool Vacuum Plate? Complete Setup Guide

 Step-by-Step Assessment: Do You Need a Vacuum Plate?

 1. Check your skimmer design: Remove your skimmer basket and look at the bottom of the skimmer.
-If you see a separate circular port (usually 1.5 inches) with a plug or valve, you have a dedicated vacuum port and may not need a vacuum plate.
+If you see a separate circular port (usually 1.5 or 2 inches depending on manufacturer) with a plug or valve, you have a dedicated vacuum port and may not need a vacuum plate.

 2. Examine your current vacuum setup: If you're currently inserting your vacuum hose directly into the skimmer basket area alongside debris, you're losing suction efficiency and would benefit from a vacuum plate.